miguelapcouto94/miguelapcouto94-devops-23-24-JPE-PSM-1231847/CA3/part1/README_CA3_PART1.md

 ### Conclusion

-Once CA3 Part 1 is completed, we'll have successfully set up a virtual development environment using VirtualBox or UTM and transferred two important projects into it.
-This task not only helps us grasp virtualization technology better but also gives us practical skills in setting up and managing separate development environments.
-These abilities are crucial in professional settings where it's vital for development and testing environments to closely resemble production setups.
+In summary, upon completing CA3 Part 1, we will have effectively established a virtual development environment utilizing VirtualBox and migrated two significant projects into it.
+This endeavor not only enhances our understanding of virtualization technology but also equips us with practical proficiency in configuring and overseeing distinct development environments